top of page

 I've been in the Fighting Game Community (FGC) as a competitor for almost 14 years now.
-Street Fighter is my Esport.
-I started competing in 2009 with Street Fighter IV and am still actively competing in Street Fighter V, soon to be Street Fighter 6!
+Street Fighter is my game.
+I started competing in 2009 with Street Fighter IV and still actively compete now in Street Fighter 6.
+Viper will always be my girl, but I'm currently a Luke main!

 I'm a big fan of cars, especially Hondas.
 I finally saved enough money to get myself a 2020 Honda Civic Type R (his name is Keith the Hoodrat v2.0).
 Although I haven't competed yet, I've been practicing at local tracks like Buttonwillow and Streets of Willow.
 Soon, I'll be confident enough to compete!